 Requirement Method of inspection Reason for failure The securing of the glass in any window in the rear of the cab is secure and resistant to fire.
 Visual inspection.
 Window glass not secure or retained by fire resistant materials.
-Note: Metal frame or clips on the inside and outside of the cab are normally required, bonded window glass larger than the cab window aperture may only require a retention device on one side (where the aperture will retain the other side).
+Note: Metal frame or clips on the inside Note: The Bonding for Scania rear windows has been approved for SLP.
+There for Scania rear windows do not require retention clips. and outside of the cab are normally required, bonded window glass larger than the cab window aperture may only require a retention device on one side (where the aperture will retain the other side).
 Bonded window glass must meet the same fire resistant properties of rubber sealed glass.